 Apply for research funding

-The Foundation for Baltic and East European Studies announces funding for research projects once a year.
-Funding that can be applied for includes two types: projects and postdoctoral projects.
+The Foundation for Baltic and East European Studies announces funding once a year.
+Funding that can be applied for includes four types: two- and three-year projects, postdoctoral projects, grand projects and research networks.
 Instructions for upcoming calls are announced under For researchers.

-In the Foundation’s application system you can see former project applications, submit final reports for research projects and create new project applications.
+In the Foundation’s application system you can see former project applications, submit final reports for research grants and create new project applications.

 The Foundation for Baltic and East European Studies was established by the Swedish Government in 1994.

 The Foundation’s mission is to support research, doctoral studies and scientific infrastructure related to the Baltic Sea Region and Eastern Europe at Södertörn University.